Foreign travel advice

 The Foreign and Commonwealth Office advise against all travel to within 10km of the border with Yemen and against all but essential travel between 10km and 80km of this border.
 If you’re currently in an area to which the FCO advise against all but essential travel, you should consider whether you have an essential reason to remain.
 If you do not, you should leave the area.

 Since 25 March, Saudi Arabia has been leading coalition air strikes in Yemen following the request for support from President Hadi to deter continued Houthi aggression.
 Clashes along the Saudi-Yemeni border continue, resulting in both military and civilian casualties.

-There have been sporadic instances of SCUD missiles being fired from Yemen into Saudi Arabia since the conflict began.
+A number of SCUD missiles have been fired from Yemen into Saudi Arabia since the conflict began.
 Military facilities in Najran Province, Asir Province, Jazan Province and the most south-westerly part of Riyadh Province may be targeted by missiles but it’s also possible that attacks could be made on other locations.